 There are currently two great rebates available, plus an interest free loan from Solar Victoria that help significantly reduce the cost of solar, meaning that nearly all Solaray customers are now choosing a top of the range system for additional performance, reliability and longevity.

 What are the options for Victorians who are thinking about installing solar, and do they really pay off?

 Making The Most Of The Victorian Solar Rebate

 There are two main options to approach solar in Melbourne thanks to the additional rebates:

 - Get a system that is close to free, or at least ‘no money down’

 - Use the additional savings to ‘upgrade’ to a much better quality system

 If you’ve done any research into solar pricing you will have seen some unbelievable deals advertised.

 And unbelievable is exactly what they are.
-Cheap Panels, cheap inverter, and a cheap installation.
+Cheap Panels, a cheap inverter, and often a cheap installation.